th2-net/th2-rpt-data-provider/README.md

 - `attachedEventIds` - text, accepts multiple values - Filters the messages that are linked to the specified event id.
 - `stream` - text, accepts multiple values - Sets the stream ids to search in.
 Case-sensitive. **Required**.
 - `type` - text, accepts multiple values - Will match the messages by their full type name.
 Case-sensitive.
 Is very slow at the moment.
 - `negativeTypeFilter` - boolean - If `true`, will match messages that do not match those specified in `type`.
 If `false`, will match the messages by their full type name.
+Defaults to `false`.
 - `searchDirection` - `next`/`previous` - Sets the lookup direction.
 Can be used for pagination.
 Defaults to `next`.
 - `resultCountLimit` - number - Sets the maximum amount of messages to return.
 Defaults to `100`.
 - `timeLimit` - number, unix timestamp in milliseconds - Sets the maximum time offset from startTimestamp to which the search will be performed.
 Defaults to `6000000` (100 minutes).